Our 706-hour certification in massage and bodywork includes comfortable classrooms and state-of-the-art equipment & instruction.

 Therapeutic Massage 1

-TM1 – 44 hours– This course provides the basic understanding of Swedish massage and the skills needed to perform an efficient and effective 50-minute massage.
+TM1 – 44 hours – This course provides the basic understanding of Swedish massage and the skills needed to perform an efficient and effective 60-minute massage.
 Some of the topics covered are ethics, professionalism, draping, safety issues, oils and lotions, basic Swedish style, benefits of massage, and contraindications.

 Therapeutic Massage 2

-TM2 – 44 hours– This course provides additional massage techniques for stress reduction and a variety of therapeutic applications.
-Topics covered include tissue preparation, cross fiber techniques, massage for injuries, hydrotherapy, lymph drainage, passive stretching, client homework, reflexology, unique session packages, and others.
+TM2 – 44 hours – This course provides additional massage techniques for stress reduction and a variety of therapeutic applications.
+Topics covered include tissue preparation, cross fiber techniques, injury massage, hydrotherapy, lymph drainage, passive stretching, client homework, reflexology, unique session packages, and others.

 Therapeutic Massage 3

-TM3 – 48 hours– This course provides the skills of applying massage techniques for specific settings and populations.
-Topics covered include limited time massages, sports massage, athletic tune-ups, on-site massage using a massage chair, chair massage techniques using regular chairs, massage for pregnancy, massage for the elderly, massage for toddlers and infants, massage for the challenged, dry massage, clothed massage and other techniques.
+TM3 – 48 hours – This course provides the skills of applying massage techniques for specific settings and populations.
+Topics covered include limited time massages, sports massage, athletic tune-ups, event on-site massage, chair massage techniques, massage for youth athletes, pregnancy, elderly men and women, those with disabilities, dry massage, clothed massage and other techniques.

 Experiential Anatomy & Physiology 1